 Breast asymmetries are usually classified as follows:

 - Primary asymmetries of breasts are the result of incomplete development of breast components.
 They vary from a complete absence of breast or areola to supernumerary nipples and accessory breasts.
-This group of breast asymmetries also includes chest wall deformities as a result of spinal curvature or malformed rib cage.
+This group of breast asymmetries also includes chest wall deformities as a result of spinal curvature or a malformed rib cage.

 Before any corrective or breast reconstruction surgery is performed, asymmetries must be recognized in a careful preoperative evaluation and the patient should be extensively counseled.